Experimental entanglement of temporal order: No-go theorem for definite temporal order

-We now present a \textit{no-go theorem} for definite temporal orders that applies to a large class of generalized probabilistic theories (GPTs) for which the order of local events is assumed to be predefined.
-GPTs are a general framework encompassing all operational theories -- including classical probability theory and quantum theory as special cases -- that specify a set of laboratory devices that can be applied on physical systems, and assigns probabilities to experimental outcomes \cite{GPT1, GPT2, GPT3, 1367-2630-13-6-063001}.
-This no-go theorem was previously derived in the context of gravity ~\cite{mag}.
-Our derivation uses an assumption about the initial state of the systems weaker than that in Ref.~\cite{mag} (we consider Bell-local states rather than separable states, which are a subset of Bell-local states) and a different notion of locality.
-(The relation between the assumptions and implications of the current work and those of Ref. \cite{mag} are analyzed in \textbf{Methods - Section III.-VI.}.)
+We now introduce a \textit{no-go theorem} for definite temporal order that applies to a class of generalized probabilistic theories (GPTs) in which the order of local events is assumed to be pre-defined.
+GPTs are a general framework that specifies a set of operations which can be applied on physical systems, assigns probabilities to experimental outcomes~\cite{GPT1,GPT2,GPT3,1367-2630-13-6-063001}, and which encompasses all operational theories -- including classical probability theory and quantum theory as special cases.
+The no-go theorem which we present here was previously derived in the context of gravity ~\cite{mag}.
+Our derivation uses an assumption about the initial state of the systems which is weaker than that in Ref.~\cite{mag} (we consider Bell-local states rather than separable states, which are a subset of Bell-local states), and a different notion of locality.
+(The relation between the assumptions and implications of the current work and those of Ref.~\cite{mag} are analyzed in Appendix~\ref{Met-Sec:ProofTheorem}-\ref{Met-Sec:RelToTheory}.)

 We first define what we mean by a causal order in a GPT.
 Consider a system in the state $\omega \in \Omega$ of a GPT state space $\Omega$ and imagine two parties, Alice and Bob, who perform some operations on this state.
 For example, suppose that the operation in Alice's laboratory is given by a transformation $\mathcal{A}$ and that in Bob's laboratory is given by a transformation $\mathcal{B}$.
-Alice's and Bob's operations are said to undergo a process that is `causally separable' in GPTs whenever Alice's operation happens before Bob's ($\mathcal{A} \preceq \mathcal{B}$), Bob's operation happens before Alice's ($\mathcal{B} \preceq \mathcal{A}$), or there is a convex mixture of these two cases:
+Alice's and Bob's operations are said to undergo a process that is ``causally separable'' in GPTs whenever Alice's operation happens before or simultaneously to Bob's ($\mathcal{A} \preceq \mathcal{B}$), Bob's operation happens before or simultaneously to Alice's ($\mathcal{B} \preceq \mathcal{A}$), or there is a convex mixture of these two cases: